-Every conformant implementation of the Notification Service must support an implementation of the Filter interface which supports the default constraint grammar described in Section 2.4, "The Default Filter Constraint Language," on page 2-23.
-The value which the constraint_grammar attribute is set to in the case the target filter object supports this default grammar will be "EXTENDED_TCL."
-In addition, implementations and/or end users may provide additional implementations of the Filter interface which support different constraint grammars, and thus would set the constraint_grammar attribute to a different value upon creation of such a filter object.
+Every conformant implementation of the Notification Service must support an implementation of the Filter interface, which supports the default constraint grammar described in "The Default Filter Constraint Language" on page 2-26.
+The value that the constraint_grammar attribute is set to in the case the target filter object supports this default grammar will be "EXTENDED_TCL."
+In addition, implementations and/or end users may provide additional implementations of the Filter interface, which supports different constraint grammars, and thus would set the constraint_grammar attribute to a different value upon creation of such a filter object.